dmatten1/poker-ledger/README.md

 **PokerLedger** is a web application for managing and analyzing poker session data.
 It simplifies calculating payouts and updating an all-time leaderboard.
 After uploading session data, the app determines who owes whom and allows you to update the leaderboard with the latest results.

-Access the live application at: [PokerLedger](https://poker-ledger-1.onrender.com)
+Access the live application at: [PokerLedger](https://poker-ledger-1.onrender.com) (takes a minute or so to load)

 ## Features